 3. Branch Sales Cadences Based on Email Replies

 It is going to be a big help in segmenting prospects.
 Real Sales managers are able to create sales cadences that lead prospects throughout every step depending on whether or not, prospect replies to the email.
 Sales reps follow the given path when the prospect replies, or else another if they don’t revert back listener branches step out and let sales managers read emails, reply them, and how long to wait for the prospects to engage with.
 They can also choose what outreach reps to perform when the prospect engages or doesn’t.
 Listener branch steps ignore out-of-office and bounce replies.

 4. Remove Prospects from Sales Cadences Automatically Based on Criteria You Select

 Email marketers now have one more rule to fine-tune their email list.
-Salesforce Sales Cloud Summer ’20 feature now includes sales cadence rules to remove prospects if an email bounces, the prospect replies to an email, or a sales call has a specific outcome.
+Sales Summer ’20 feature now includes sales cadence rules to remove prospects if an email bounces, the prospect replies to an email, or a sales call has a specific outcome.